Language Placement Tests

 Arabic placement exams are taken on the first day of classes.

-Japanese, Chinese, French, and German placement tests are offered online.
+Chinese, French, German, Japanese, and Russian placement tests are offered online.

-- First-year students will receive an email from the Dean's Office when the testing is available (late July).
-After receiving this notice, the student must login to mySwarthmore from Swarthmore's student web page and and select New Student Forms, then select the Forms due August 10 tab, and then select the Language Placement tab for access and detailed instructions.
-It is important that students complete the language survey that appears at the beginning of the test.
+• First-year and transfer students will receive an email from the Student Affairs Division when the testing is available (mid-July).
+After receiving this notice, the student must log into Moodle and select the New Student Orientation course.
+In the Placement Exams section of the course, you will find detailed instructions on how to access placement exams.
+It is important that you complete the language survey that appears at the beginning of the test.
 Upon completion of the exam, students can register in the designated course during the registration period, unless an oral interview is required.
-If an oral interview and additional testing is required, it is typically scheduled on the Wednesday of orientation.
+Each test is an adaptive online exam available between mid-July and mid-August.
+Depending on the language and your score, you may be asked to complete another task, or meet with faculty during orientation.
+This is one of the reasons it is critical for you to complete the exam early.
+If an oral interview and additional testing is required, it is typically scheduled during orientation week.

-- Upper-class students interested in taking placement exams should contact Sue McCarthy or Bethanne Seufert for information and instructions.
+• Students who are not first-years interested in taking placement exams should contact Jess Bawgus or Bethanne Seufert for information and instructions.

-- Students who have French/German AP/IB are also required to take the online placement exam.
+• Students who have AP/IB are also required to take the online placement exam.

 For additional information on Spanish, visit the Department of Spanish website.